 Experiments on humans are regulated foremost by the The Genetic Integrity Act (SFS 2006:351), the main idea of which is that experiments on fertilized eggs are allowed during the first 14 days after fertilization.
 The eggs must then be destroyed.
 Most countries, including Sweden, (through laws or moratoria) do not allow research involving gamete therapy (by which the cells’ altered character would be inherited by future generations).

 For its part, the United Nations presented a declaration on the human genome and human rights, which was further developed into UNESCO's Declaration on the Human Genome and Human Rights of 11 November 1997.
-WHO has proposed guidelines for bioethics (regarding topics such as cloning and gene technology), as well as presented a proposal for guidelines concerning Ethical Issues in Medical Genetics and Genetic Services.

 The Council for International Organizations of Medical Sciences (CIOMS) has authored The Declaration of Inuyama on Human Genome Mapping, Genetic Screening and Gene Therapy.
 The World Medical Association (WMA) published a Statement on In-Vitro Fertilization and Embryo Transplantation.
 They have also taken a stand on Genetics and Medicine.
 The Human Genome Organisation (HUGO) has its own ethics committee that, in addition to a Statement on Cloning, has written a Statement on the Principled Conduct of Genetics Research.
 They have also issued a Statement on Benefit-Sharing and a Statement on Human Genomic Databases.